French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 These words are pretty similar to English, which makes them easier to remember.
 You'll see them in French translations of fantasy novels and games.

-Using animal vocabulary in context
+Using French animal names in context

 Describing animals: